microluxe20/microluxe20/src/markdown/microluxe20_gm_guide.md

 - **Monstrous Spider (small):**  HD 1d8 (4 HP), AC 14, Bite +4 (1d4–2 plus poison)
 - **Monstrous Spider (large):**  HD 4d8+4 (22 HP), AC 14, Bite +4 (1d8+3 plus poison)
 - **Monstrous Spider (huge):**  HD 8d8+16 (52 HP), AC 16, Bite +9 (2d6+6 plus poison)

+## Microluxe20 Monster Building

+Monster Building under Microluxe20 is so fast, it's possible to do it **on the fly** , right at the game table.
+And I'm going to show you how, using a Ninja Monkey as an example.

+First, let's start by setting the Hit Dice for our Ninja Monkeys.
+As these are tiny little monkeys, fighting 1st level PCs, let's give them 1HD. _Quick tip: to speed monster creation further, multiply the Hit Dice by 5 for hit points; multiply Hit Dice by 7 for Dragons and Undead._

+Remember that unlike Player Characters, Monsters and other NPCs **don't** add their STR total to their hit points.
+This is a special bonus for Real Heroes only.
+If you want a tougher Monster, increase their STR so they get an increase (equal to their STR bonus) to their HP per Hit Dice.

+That gives the Ninja Monkeys 1HD, 5HP, +1 to hit with their Katana and +1 with all skills.
+As these are intelligent Ninjas, we'll allocate their +3 to Guile.
+Let's give them STR 0, DEX 4 and MIND 2, allow them to use DEX (rather than STR) for their attack roll with their miniature Katanas, which do d6 damage.
+Factoring that in with the Hit Dice, we get:

+Ninja Monkey, 1HD (3HP), AC12, +3 Katana (1d6-2)
+Guile+4, all others @ +1
+STR 0, DEX 4, MIND 2

+DONE!
+If the Ninja Monkeys have any special abilities or equipment, note them down but don't bother with setting uses/day, etc; if it's dramatically appropriate for a monster to use its abilities then use them.
+If you want a more powerful Ninja Monkey, just add Hit Dice, which increases HP, attack bonus and skills.
+Adjust Stats if it's logical to do so.

 # Environmental Hazards